Santodomingo Safety Guide

 Women Travelers

-- Consider joining group tours or activities to meet other travelers
+- Consider joining group tours for excursions.

 LGBTQ+ Travelers

-- Research LGBTQ+-friendly accommodations in advance when possible
+- Research LGBTQ+-friendly accommodations if concerned.

 Travel Insurance